CoThings-App/ios/CONTRIBUTING.md

 ```

 After your contribution has done, please make sure that you've added your name in the Contributors section of the project's [README](readme.md#Contributors) with a signed commit, as a part of the pull request.

-## Developer's Certificate of Origin 1.1
+## Developer Certificate of Origin
+Version 1.1

 By making a contribution to this project, I certify that: